cameraui/sdk/go/docs/api/sensor.md

 	func (s *AudioSensor) ToJSON() sensorJSON

-ToJSON serializes this sensor to a JSON\-safe representation for RPC transport.

 <a name="AudioSensor.UpdateValue"></a>
 ### func \(\*AudioSensor\) UpdateValue

 	func (s *AudioSensor) UpdateValue(property string, value any) error

 UpdateValue is a no\-op for read\-only audio sensors.
-State is reported via ReportDetections / SetDecibels.

 <a name="AudioStreamInfo"></a>